 Several family-oriented outreach programs are recommended, including a Summer Streets Car-Free Street Event, a Bike to Parks Program, and a Mountain Biking Program.
-These all should be seen as medium-priority actions and the City should select a program to focus on first.
-A Share the Trail Campaign is not a first-tier priority but may be implemented sooner if a community group like BikeABQ were willing to take primary responsibility for it.
+These all should be seen as medium-priority actions and the City should select which program they would like to focus on first.
+A Share the Trail Campaign is not a first-tier priority, but may be implemented sooner if a community group like BikeABQ is willing to take primary responsibility for it.